Mafyuh/Git-Homelab/README.md

 - [] Get all dependencies configured to pull changelogs on PR
 - [] CI Passing Badge in README
 - [] Add README to each directory
-- [x] linuxserver containers get upstream release notes as well
+- [x] Get upstream release notes for linuxserver containers